trident64/SIDBlaster/ReadMe.md

   - PRG files (.prg) - Executable Commodore 64 programs
   - SID files (.sid) - Commodore 64 music format
   - ASM files (.asm) - Assembly language source code

+## Configuration

+SIDBlaster can be configured using a `SIDBlaster.cfg` file, which can be placed in:
+- The current directory
+- The executable's directory
+- Standard system configuration locations

+Common configuration options include:
+- `kickassPath`: Default path to KickAss.jar
+- `exomizerPath`: Default path to Exomizer
+- `playerName`: Default player to use
+- `emulationFrames`: Default number of frames to emulate

 ## Requirements